 - Thayne Mackey leads our Malta region as our Field Advisor.
 He assembled a Regional Planning Team of invested stakeholders that reside within a two hundred mile area.
 This reflects the many miles of highway that connect sparse populations in Central and North-Central Montana.
 The miles between the members on this Regional Planning Team make this group particularly unique with the challenge of creating opportunities for in person meetings.
 The Malta team has convened mostly by telephone, with the majority of the interactions taking place between two or three members at a time.

-Since that first Steering Committee meeting each of our regional groups have made significant strides within their Regional Planning Teams:
+Between the first Steering Committee meeting and April of 2018, each of our regional groups have made significant strides within their Regional Planning Teams:

 - Kate and Ian McLean serve as co-Field Advisors for our Helena region and have assembled a diverse group of stakeholders for their Regional Planning Team including farmers, a rancher, a produce department manager, and the director of the local food pantry.
 Some of the team members had not met each other prior to the first Regional Planning Team meeting and the growing relationships between this group have been valuable in and of itself over the past few months.
 The group has identified common challenges in the region, the biggest one being the lack of existing farm production in the Helena Valley.
 The team meetings have produced creative brainstorm sessions highlighting possible foci for the group such as farm land accessibility, a farm incubator program, potential demand data and beginning farmer education programs to name a few.